irx-404notfound/programming-notes/java-script/js-fundaments.md

 eat();
 ```

-## COMPARISON OPERATORS
+## OPERATORS

-There are two types os comparison operators: logycal operators and comparison operators.
+There are two types of operators: comparison operators and logical operators.

 ### COMPARISON OPERATORS